I have a love/hate relationship with butternut squash.

-After taking on the ambitious task of adding butternut squash to my Thanksgiving stuffing this year (for 40 people), I pretty much thought my hands would never return to their pre-leprosy state.
+After taking on the ambitious task of adding butternut squash to my Thanksgiving stuffing last year, I pretty much thought my hands would never return to their pre-leprosy state.
 All the peeling left my paws looking as orange and opaque as the outside of a carrot.
-I considered myself in butternut squash retirement for the season.
+I considered myself in butternut squash retirement for the foreseeable future.

 That was, until I realized I could just roast the whole damn thing.

-Though I’m a longtime butternut squash soup lover, I somehow always took the scenic route (i.e. peeling, cubing, roasting) instead of just doing the cooking equivalent of Waze and taking the far more direct, painless, sensible path.
+Though I’m a longtime butternut squash soup lover, I somehow always took the scenic route (i.e. peeling, cubing, roasting) instead of just doing the cooking equivalent of Google Maps and taking the far more direct, painless, sensible path.
 This is very unlike me.
 In the kitchen, as on the road, I’m a much bigger fan of the easy way than what so and so’s grandmother has been doing for decades.
-So it’s crazy that I hadn’t adopted this butternut squash halve-and-then-roast short cut until now.
+So it’s crazy that I hadn’t adopted this halve-and-then-roast short cut of my butternut squash dip until now.

 Once you bake the squash for 45 minutes or so, until fork tender, you simply scoop out the flesh and stir it together with some garlic and herbs.
-Since it’s the holidayz and this dip is meant to be shared with your slightly more hedonistic friends, I mixed in a little crème fraiche.
+Since it’s Super Bowl season and this dip is meant to be shared with your slightly more hedonistic friends, I mixed in a little Greek Yogurt and cheese.
 You can use mayo instead if you’re looking to cut down on the dairy.
 Similarly, you can omit the cheese.
-But the nutty gruyere and pistachio topping is well worth the added calories and potential lactose bloat, in my humble opinion.
+But the nutty gruyere and pistachio topping is well worth the potential lactose bloat, in my humble opinion.

-Wishing you all a merry merry whatever, and hope that this easy butternut squash dip makes an appearance on your coffee table!
-At least you won’t require Santa to buy you a new pair of mittens to hide your hands afterwards.
+Wishing you all a happy game day, and hope that this easy butternut squash dip makes an appearance on your coffee table with the best gluten-free crackers!
+At least you won’t require a new pair of mittens to hide your hands afterwards.